goooooouwa/writings/_posts/2013-12-20-Unix is not a kernel.md

 ---
 layout: post
-title: 'Unix is not a kernel'
+title: Unix is not a kernel
 category: coding
 tags: unix
 ---